I stand against sexual assault and any exploitation of young women.

 Harassment, Rape, and Sexual Assault at Conventions

-It all started with a good idea.
+It can be summed up by a good phrase.
 “Cosplay is not consent.”

 This idea meant that people in costumes should not be harassed or bothered simply because of the costume.
-This applied especially to women, as most female characters in all media (comic books, anime, video games, movies) wear relatively revealing outfits.
+This applied especially to women, as most female characters in all media (comic books, anime, video games, movies) wear unrestrictive clothing.
 Women cosplaying as these characters shouldn’t have to worry about being bothered, hit-on, etc, simply because they like a specific character enough to dress as them.